Predicting and Mitigating Droughts in Africa

 predicting drought is challenging, some countries, such as Ethiopia,

-are adopting a proactive approach to coping with severe weather conditions.
+are adopting a proactive approach to coping with severe climate conditions.

-Drought is one of the most serious challenges to food security in Ethiopia, and
+Drought is one of the most serious causes of food insecurity in Ethiopia, and

 the country has a high infant mortality rate due to malnutrition and other